-- Determine your forecasted profit
+- Determine your expected profit

-Other expenses that you subtract from sales include general and administrative expenses taxes, dividends, and interest expenses.
+Other expenses that you subtract from sales include general and administrative expenses, taxes, dividends, and interest expenses.
 At this point, you arrive at your gross profit estimate, which is your goal for the pro forma income statement.